cogito-code/MAD-2-Project/Tutorial Code/README.md

 4. [Using Flask-RESTful to create REST APIs](https://youtu.be/N-dnhikHL9A) - In this video, we are using Flask-RESTful to create REST APIs.
 Code used in this video is accessible in the file named `flask_restful_tut.py`.

-5. [Creating Backend APIs (Authentication and CRUD operations) using Flask-RESTful - Part 1](https://youtu.be/98InhsNhSZU) - In this video, we will be creating few backend APIs using Flask-RESTful.
+5. [Creating Backend APIs (Login and Logout APIs) using Flask-RESTful](https://youtu.be/98InhsNhSZU) - In this video, we will be creating few backend APIs using Flask-RESTful.
 We will be creating APIs for authentication and CRUD operations.
-Also, we would introduce the concept of `marshal_with` to format the output of our APIs.
+Code used in this video is accessible in the folder named `Tutorial - Auth APIs`.

+6. [Creating Backend APIs (Register API and CRUD APIs) using Flask-RESTful](https://youtu.be/2L32Yw3Pwmw) - In this video, we will be creating few backend APIs using Flask-RESTful.
+We will be creating APIs for authentication and CRUD operations.
 Code used in this video is accessible in the folder named `Tutorial - Auth APIs`.